Reinforcement Learning from Human Feedback

 Write me a short poem about a goldfish.
 Start each sentence with the letter g.

 The second part of this query is called the constraint, and the preference data could be constructed with an example in the chosen column that follows the constraint.
-Constructing this preference data, which would be included as synthetic preference data involves prompting the same of multiple models twice.
+Constructing this preference data, which would be included as synthetic preference data, involves prompting the same model (or multiple models) twice.
 Once with the constraint included and once without.

 For example, prompting GPT-4.5-Preview with both of these gives the following.